graveswr/File_Dump_Hex/README.md

 Operating Instructions:

 At the moment, this jewel only has one command.
 It's 'Read Binary File' in the FILE menu.
 It will take you into a standard Microsoft file selection dialog.
 This operates in the standard way.
 When the selection is made, a new window will open with the file dumped in Hex and ASCII.
 In the ASCII portion, the non-rendering chars are stated as a null.
 You can open as many windows as you like simultaneously to compare files.
 Opens and closes are logged to the system log on the splash window.
+Please note that standard Microsoft editing is available in the dump windows such as CTL-V, CTL-A, CTL-C, etc.  So you can edit and copy textual output.

 If anyone actually uses this, I'll occasionally post improvements.
+If you have a feature you want, let me know.

 COPYRIGHT (2016), William R. Graves, All Rights Reserved.
 Licensed under GPL 3.0.